learn-co-curriculum/react-hooks-components-basics/README.md

 spitting out plain old HTML that browsers will know how to represent to the user.

-Now that we have our components in hand, it's time to actually use them.
+Once we have our components in hand, it's time to actually use them.

 ---